 doctor The word doctor is used in all the same ways as it is in American English, with one notable exception.
 The doctor is an evening seabreeze that relieves the stifling heat of an Australian summer.
 See, specifically Fremantle doctor.

-dole bludger chronically unemployed bum or someone defrauding the government or deceiving to receive benefits.
+dole bludger chronically unemployed bum or someone deceiving or defrauding the government to receive benefits.

 dressing gown bath robe.

 dumper "large wave which crashes down as it breaks, driving a surfer towards the bottom."
 I ran across this term in the Oxford Australian from whence I plucked the quoted definition.
 Most children in Australia grow up learning to surf.
 It is not so universal as footy or cricket, but very nearly so.
 (Aussie Taryn East has informed me: "not so sure about that - but most aussie kids learn to swim - and will generally learn to swim in the sea too.
 It's extremely rare to meet an aussie that can't swim at least doggie-paddle."

 dunny outhouse or any variation of an Outback toilet.
 First noticed in editor Tim Flannery's introduction to the 2002 edition of John Morgan's 1852 The Life & Adventures of William Buckley: "A trip to the dunny necessitated use of the muurong pole.
 It was used to 'remove a circular piece of turf, and dig a hole in the ground, which is immediately used and filled in with earth, and the sod so carefully replaced that no disturbance of the surface can be observed'" (p. xxxv).
 Queenslander Nerida Wilson reminds me that dunny is frequently used as slang for any sort of toilet.

 earthed grounded, as in creating an electrical ground.
 A news reader, reporting a fire that occurred when a man was filling a gas can that was sitting in the bed of his pick-up truck, said, "The accident would not have happened had he earthed the can by setting it on the ground."